Bloc/swiftris-checkpoints/10-miserable-and-magical.md

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/swiftris-final.gif)</center>

-## Miserable and Magical
+## Adding Flare

 You've made it.
 It was a long and winding road filled with perilous pot holes and unnecessary pop culture references.
-At Bloc we know that programming is hard, but we make it fun and worth your effort.
-After you complete this checkpoint, you'll have a fully functional copy of Swiftris.
+At Bloc we know that programming is hard, but we try to make it fun and worth your effort.
+After you complete this chapter, you'll have a completely functional version of Swiftris.
 Show it to your friends and family and maybe then they'll finally realize you are more than just free tech-support for their beige '98 Gateway desktop which should've been put out of its misery three service packs ago.

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/10-miserable-and-magical.jpg)</center>

-### Looking Good

 Let's start by adding some flare to the screen.
 Even though Swiftris is calculating your score and level, it sure isn't showing it to you.
-Open up `Main.storyboard` and re-shape your layout by selecting the following option:
+Open `Main.storyboard` and re-shape your layout by selecting the following options:

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/10-miserable-and-magical-xcode-1.png)</center>

 Add a **View** object to your existing `View` by dragging it from the objects list.
-Set its background to `default` – transparent.
-Then match the width, height and location attributes as shown below:
+Click on the "Attributes Inspector" button and set its background to `default`, which is transparent.
+Click on the "Size Inspector" button and match the width, height and location attributes as shown below:

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/10-miserable-and-magical-xcode-2.png)</center>

-Add an **Image View** to the **View** element which you just created by dragging it into its visible area.
-Set the image view's location to `0, 0` and have its height and width match the **View**'s, `84` points wide and `100` points tall.
-Set the image view's **Image** property to `whitebg.png` as shown below:
+Add an **Image View** to the **View** element that you just created by dragging it into its visible area.
+In the "Size Inspector", set the image view's location to `0, 0` and have its height and width match the **View**'s: `84` points wide and `100` points tall.
+In the "Attributes Inspector", set the image view's **Image** property to `whitebg.png` as shown below:

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/10-miserable-and-magical-xcode-3.png)</center>

-Add a **Label** element to your view, set its location to `7, 20` and its width and height to `70, 21`.
-Match the label's properties with the following:
+Add a **Label** element to your view.
+In the "Size Inspector", set its location to `7, 20` and its width and height to `70, 21`.
+Match the label's properties with the following in the "Attributes Inspector":

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/10-miserable-and-magical-xcode-4.png)</center>

-Copy the label you've just created and place it right beneath the previous.
-Set its text to `999`, its location to `0, 45` and its size to `84, 39`.
-Match its properties with the following screen grab and make sure that your layout hierarchy looks just like ours:
+Copy the label you just created and place it right beneath the previous.
+In the "Size Inspector", set its location to `0, 45` and its size to `84, 39`.
+In the "Attributes Inspector", set its text to `999` and match its properties with the following image.
+Make sure that your layout hierarchy looks just like ours:

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/10-miserable-and-magical-xcode-5.png)</center>